swcarpentry/matlab-novice-inflammation/01-intro.md

 ~~~ {.matlab}
 csvread('inflammation-01.csv')
 ~~~

+> ## GNU Octave {.callout}
+>
+> There are many small differences between Octave and MATLAB.
+One
+> difference is that
+> the path is *not* used by Octave to search for the file given in the
+> the `csvread` command parameter.
+If you are using Octave you will need
+> to specify an absolute or relative path to inflammation-01.csv.

 You should see a wall of numbers on the screen---these are the values from the CSV file.